nsrau/azure-docs.it-it/articles/cognitive-services/LUIS/luis-quickstart-primary-and-secondary-data.md

     |My curriculum vitae for professor of biology is enclosed.|professor of biology|
     |I would like to apply for the position in photography.|photography|git

-## <a name="label-entity-in-example-utterances-for-getjobinformation-intent"></a>Etichettare le entità nelle espressioni di esempio per la finalità GetJobInformation
+## <a name="label-entity-in-example-utterances"></a>Etichettare entità in espressioni di esempio

+Etichettando, o _contrassegnando_, l'entità permette di indicare a LUIS dove si trova l'entità nelle espressioni di esempio.

 1. Selezionare **Intents** (Finalità) dal menu a sinistra.

 2. Selezionare **GetJobInformation** nell'elenco di finalità.